SynthHD (v2): 10MHz – 15GHz Dual Channel Microwave RF Signal Generator

 Expect excellent performance and high reliability despite the SynthHD Pro’s low cost.

 Out of Stock.
-Begins shipping again April 12th.
+Begins shipping again on Dec 13th.

 Microwave Vector Signal Generator, Dual Channel